-Niclas Kjellin of Softhouse Consulting in Sweden is one of Europe’s experienced mobile and security architect and working with the development of Enterprise apps he knows the importance of security early on.
+Niclas Kjellin of Softhouse Consulting in Sweden is one of Europe’s experienced mobile and security architect and works on the development of Enterprise apps.
+He knows the importance of security early on and spoke to Verghese V Joseph on the kinds threats we can expect.
 He is the team leader of the most creative and innovative app dev team in South of Sweden and security is always considered for every step in each project.

 Working with technology that enables new experiences and makes people connect from all over the world, while never forgetting the importance of security and privacy.
 Apart from his knowledge within mobile development and security architecture, Niclas is also an experienced speaker and have held several talks about digital security, particular security related to software development, but also on more softer sides, involving the actual users and the forces that drives us all.

 Together with an education at Stanford University in software security, he is also a Certified Ethical Hacker and fights for the ordinary user in a connected, although insecure, world.
 As hackers turn to attacking mobile devices in order to steal data that can compromise your company or bank account we spoke to Nicklas on issues impacting software security.
 Excerpts:

 Is there such a thing as perfect computer security?

 Probably not, I guess that would be a disconnected computer.